 How much time do you spend each day moving information from one app into another?
 If you use software at work, you’re probably moving data around manually at least some of the time.

 We think you should make the computers do that for you.
-Here are five things Zapier users automate.
-If these are things you do regularly, consider following their lead.
-Spend less time copying and pasting, so you can focus on the parts of your job that actually require—and deserve—human brainpower.
+Why?
+Automation saves you time, reduces human errors, and improves efficiency overall.
+Instead of spending time copying and pasting, you can and should focus on things that require—and deserve—human brainpower.

 You'll need a Zapier account to use the workflows in this piece.
 If you don't have an account yet, it's free to get started.

 If a lead comes in and nobody acts on it, did it actually come in?
 We can't answer that question—we'll leave that to philosophers—but what we can do is help you make sure this never happens.

 You could say it's one of the things we do best.
 People commonly use Zapier to notify teammates about leads.

 It's a simple Zap—what we call our automated workflows—to set up.
 All you need to do is connect whatever source you're getting leads from to whatever communication tool your team uses the most.
 That way your team gets notified every time a new lead comes in, in the place they're most likely to see it, so they can take action right away.

 For example, you could send an email to your team whenever a lead comes in.
 Here are some quick Zaps to get you started.